 Disney brings stories and characters to life through innovative and engaging physical products and digital experiences across hundreds of categories, from toys and t-shirts, to food, books and games.
-Responsible sourcing is an important focus of Disney’s overall corporate responsibility efforts.
+Responsible sourcing is an important focus of Disney’s overall corporate social responsibility efforts.
 We are committed to respecting human rights, reducing the environmental footprint of the supply chain, monitoring the safety and integrity of products, promoting supplier diversity, and working in collaboration with others to meet our objectives.

 We sell products directly to consumers through our parks, stores, and online.
 We also license our characters and stories to third parties to produce and sell Disney-branded products, making Disney the largest consumer products licensor in the world.